 Transport and Safety in Ecuador

-Obviously, your everyday routine will dictate whether you should drive or not, but if you can, you should try to avoid it altogether.
-Some of the other obstacles and possible hazards on Ecuadorian roads include potholes, especially in rural regions, and occasional mudslides on mountain roads during winter.
-Many roads do not have common safety features such as guard rails and safety barriers.
-The general maintenance of roads often leaves much to be desired.
-If you absolutely have to drive, be cautious at all times.
+With a more aggressive local driving style and narrow, curving roads, driving in Ecuador can be stressful.
+Some of the possible hazards on Ecuadorian roads include potholes, especially in rural regions, and occasional mudslides on mountain roads during winter.
+Many roads do not have common safety features such as guard rails and safety barriers, and there can be a lack of general maintenance.

 Fortunately, Ecuador’s bus system is both extensive and reliable, making for a sensible alternative to driving.
-Traveling by bus will take just a little bit longer than driving yourself most of the time, and chances are you will reach your destination a lot less stressed.
+Traveling by bus will usually take just a little bit longer than driving yourself and chances are you will reach your destination a lot less stressed.

-A nationwide problem in Ecuador is criminal activity of diverse varieties.
-As always, this does not mean that Ecuador is an unsafe place to be for expats, just that they should be aware of certain risks and adjust their behavior and safety precautions accordingly.
+Crime is a nationwide problem in Ecuador.
+This does not mean that it’s an unsafe place for expats, just that you should be aware of certain risks and take appropriate safety precautions.

-The range of crime is quite wide.
-Most common, however, are petty theft and robberies.
-Do not carry valuables such as cameras or jewelry out in the open, and try to limit the amount of cash you have on you to a minimum.
-Common spots for robberies and theft include ATMs, crowded public places such as markets, and restaurants.
-Thieves commonly use distraction tactics such as spilling liquids on their victims, and often work in teams.
+The most common crimes are petty theft and robberies.
+Do not carry valuables such as cameras or jewelry, and try to limit the amount of cash you carry.
+Common spots for robberies and theft include ATMs and crowded public places such as markets, and restaurants.
+Thieves commonly use distraction tactics, such as spilling liquids on their victims, and often work in teams.

 There have also been reports of abductions in unlicensed taxi cabs.
-Always make sure to either order a taxi by phone, or, if you hail one on the street, enter only licensed taxis.
-These are easily identified: they are usually yellow, have matching numbers on windshields and doors, have the name of a taxi cooperative on the door, and typically feature orange license plates.
+Always make sure to either order a taxi by phone, or, if you hail one on the street, only take licensed taxis.
+They are easily identified: they are usually yellow, have matching numbers on windshields and doors, have the name of a taxi company on the door, and typically have orange license plates.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.